-In instances where consent is needed for certain marketing activities, consumer consent needs to be active (e.g., no pre-checked boxes or silence as assent), unbundled, and offers of services may not be made conditional upon the Data Subject giving consent.
-There may even be instances where certain consents need to be refreshed to be able to continue using data going forward.
+In instances where consent is needed for certain marketing activities, Audience Manager customers must determine the scope and, and whether certain consents need to be refreshed to be able to continue using data going forward.

-Audience Manager offers you the necessary tools to obtain the required consent from your users, so that you can deliver personalized experiences to them across channels.
+Audience Manager offers you tools to help support your ability to obtain the required consents from your users, so that you can deliver personalized experiences to them across channels.

 The contents of this document are not legal advice and are not meant to substitute for legal advice.

 As your data processor, Adobe is not able to provide legal advice on obtaining consent.
-We recommend that you work with a consent management solution provider, such as Evidon or TrustArc , to receive the best recommendations, and consult your company's legal department for advice concerning consent and practices when setting up your opt-in implementation.
+You may also want to consider working with a consent management solution provider, such as Evidon or TrustArc , and consult your company's legal department for advice concerning consent and practices when setting up your opt-in implementation.

 Experience Cloud Opt-in Service

-The Experience Cloud Opt-in Service service lets you set up protocols for the visitor to determine if you can set a cookie on the user's device or browser when visiting your site.
+The Experience Cloud Opt-in Service lets you set up protocols for the visitor to assist you in determining if you can set a cookie on the individual's device or browser when visiting your site.

 This is an extension of the Experience Cloud ID (ECID) Service, designed to let you control whether and which Experience Cloud solutions can place cookies on web pages for visitors prior to user consent.

 The Experience Cloud Opt-in Service also lets you set protocols to integrate with your Consent Management Platform (CMP) and existing systems as part of your larger design.